 The most important predictor of the social policy index was religious self-identification.
-The negative coefficient confirms that the more religious the young adult is, the less likely he or she is to support such policies as same-sex marriage, legal abortions and assisted suicide.
-This religious indicator is dominant and explains most of the variance (R2 change=0.273).
-The second dominant factor is the country scale of individualism vs. Collectivism with R2 change=0.108.
-Liberal values follow with a positive effect while private-religious practice has a negative effect on the social policy index; both are less important predictors, as is religious belonging.
+The negative coefficient confirmed that the more religious the young adult was, the less likely he or she was to support policies such as same-sex marriage, legal abortions, and assisted suicide.
+This religious indicator was dominant and explains most of the variance (R2 change=0.273).
+The second dominant factor was the country scale of individualism vs. collectivism, with R2 change=0.108.
+Liberal values followed with a positive effect, while private religious practice had a negative effect on the social policy index.
+Both liberal values and private religious practice were less important predictors of social policy attitudes, as was religious belonging.
 Gender was found to play only a minor role compared with religiosity, albeit a statistically significant one. (see Table 2)

 -- Insert Table 2 here --